testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 The default `timeout` is `1000ms` which will keep you under [Jest's default timeout of `5000ms`](https://jestjs.io/docs/en/jest-object.html#jestsettimeouttimeout).

+The default `onTimeout` takes the error and appends the `container`'s printed state to the error message which should hopefully make it easier to track down what caused the timeout.

 <a name="mutationobserveroptions"></a>The default `mutationObserverOptions` is
 `{subtree: true, childList: true, attributes: true, characterData: true}` which will detect additions and removals of child elements (including text nodes) in